 - Slice the sweet potatoes at least ½ cm thick.

-- Place the sweet potatoes rounds on a silicone mat or parchment paper on baking sheets.
+- Place the sweet potatoes rounds evenly on one layer on a silicone mat or parchment paper on baking sheets.

 - Cook for 2½-3 hours.